FormidableLabs/spectacle/CONTRIBUTING.md

 $ yarn start:boilerplate

 # (In another shell) Check mdx:6300, md:6100, js:6200
+#
 # **Note**: These `yarn install` internally so will use latest published
 # `spectacle`, so results may be not entirely accurage.
+You may need to manually
+# update the installed contents in generated project `node_modules`.
 $ open http://localhost:6300/ http://localhost:6100/ http://localhost:6200/
 ```